 - Now add cardamom powder and chopped nuts and mix well.

-- Add 1 tbsp ghee and cook for 2 mins.
+- Add 1 tablespoon ghee and cook for 2 minutes.
 The halwa would leave the sides on the pan.

-- Garnish with chopped nut and serve hot, warm or cold.
+- Garnish Gajar Ka Halwa with chopped nut and serve hot, warm or cold.